-A Yearly Hymn for Charity-Children.72
+A Yearly Hymn for Charity-Children.78

-- Again the kind revolving year Has brought this happy day, And we in God's bless'd house appear Again our vows to pay. - Our watchful guardians, rob'd in light, Adore the heav'nly King: Ten thousand thousand seraphs bright Incessant praises sing. - 3 They know no want, they feel no care, Nor ever sigh as we;Sorrow and sin are strangers there, And all is harmony. - 4 If ought can there enhance their bliss, Or raise their raptures higher, New joys in heaven at sights like this, New anthems fill the quire.
+- Again the kind revolving year

+Has brought this happy day,

+And we in God's bless'd house appear

+Again our vows to pay.

+- Our watchful guardians, rob'd in light,

+Adore the heav'nly King:

+Ten thousand thousand seraphs bright

+Incessant praises sing.

+- They know no want, they feel no care, Nor ever sigh as we;Sorrow and sin are strangers there, And all is harmony.

+- If ought can there enhance their bliss,

+Or raise their raptures higher,

+New joys in heaven at sights like this,

+New anthems fill the quire.

+- With what resembling care and love

+Both worlds for us appear!

+Our friendly guardians, those above,

+Our benefactors here.